royc0003/Project-MDP-Group16/ir/data_generator/README.md

 `random_rotate.py` randomly picks images from the given directory and generate a new images with a random rotation between -25 to 25 degree.

-`random_resize` resize all of the images randomly between of width 96 to 480 with proportional ratio to height in the given directory and remove old images.
+`random_resize.py` resize all of the images randomly between of width 96 to 480 with proportional ratio to height in the given directory and remove old images.

+`generate_perspective.py` Generate perspective of left, right, bottom and top by manipulating the image coordinates.

 ## To generate positive images
 Change the directory in `generate_p_training_set.bash`.